bcgov/data-publication/pages/dps_bcdc_w_dataset_2.md

 ## PUBLISHING A TABULAR DATA OR DOCUMENT TO THE BC DATA CATALOGUE

-## ADD TABULAR DATA OR DOCUMENT RESOURCE
+## TABULAR DATA OR DOCUMENT RESOURCE MANAGEMENT

 **Title**: is the title of the resource as it will appear on the metadata record.